By Molly J. Anderson-Childers | Updated June 9, 2018

 For me, the challenging part is the logistics of getting it all going.
 For example, in order to lead a workshop there are several steps that have to happen first: contacting a site, choosing a date, writing copy, creating flyers, contacting newspapers, collecting magazines, making sure I have the right supplies, etc. It's not difficult, but I find myself dragging my feet sometimes over these seemingly mundane (but equally important) tasks.

-Q: Please share your schedule; describe a typical day at work for our readers.
+Q: Describe a typical day at work for you.

 In the mornings I usually spend a few hours doing my own soul work.
 This might include meditation, journaling, and/or creating and interpreting some SoulCollage® cards for my own deck.
 Or it might be taking a walk or reading quietly with my favorite cat, Sasha, on my lap.
 These hours are just as important as the time I spend answering email and creating newsletters and e-courses for my website.